Curtis-Mortensen/speech-streaming-demo/README.md

 ## Usage

-### Stage 1
-1. Enter text in the input field
+1. Enter text in the input field or send a chat message.
-2. Click "Synthesize" button
-3. Audio will play automatically
-4. Audio is saved locally

-### Stage 2 (Future)
-1. Send chat messages
-2. AI responds with text and speech
+2. The system synthesizes speech via Replicate-backed TTS; audio plays automatically and is saved locally for replay.
+3. The mic indicator lights during AI playback; press ESC or click the overlay to close the Settings drawer.
-3. Replay previous audio messages
-4. Switch between chat sessions
+4. Replay previous audio messages and switch between chat sessions as needed.

 ## Dependencies

 - `replicate` for TTS API
-- `openai` for chat API (Stage 2)
+- `openai` for chat API
 - Next.js, React, TypeScript, Tailwind CSS